Adolph Aschoff’s Humor

 Little Toot Drive In, Kelso Oregon

-Whimpy’s Little Toot, Kelso Oregon
+Whimpy’s Lil Toot, Kelso Oregon

 Adolf Aschoff’s Letters To Home